-T5013 Slip - Statement of Partnership Income
+T5013 Slip - Statement of Partnership Income/Relevé 15

 If you hold units of a limited partnership (or units of a partnership), you will receive tax information on a T5013 slip.
+If you are a Quebec resident, you will also receive a Relevé 15 (see following page).
 Note that you will receive a separate T5013 for each limited partnership (or partnership) for which you hold units.